Skip to content

 Look for evidence of actual results:

-• Creator portfolio: Who are their current clients?
-Can you verify that these creators are actually managed by the agency?
+• Creator portfolio: Can you verify these creators are actually managed by this agency?

-• Response time: Do they respond to your initial inquiry within 24 hours?
-Or does it take days?
+• Response time: Do they respond within 24 hours or does it take days?

-• Professionalism: Are their messages well-written and clear?
-Or sloppy and vague?
+• Professionalism: Clear, considered messages or sloppy and vague?

-• Pressure tactics: Do they give you time to think, or pressure you to sign immediately?
+• Pressure tactics: Do they give you time to think, or push you to sign immediately?

-• Transparency: Do they answer your questions directly, or dodge and deflect?
+• Transparency: Do they answer questions directly, or dodge and deflect?

-If they can’t communicate well when they’re trying to win your business, imagine how they’ll communicate when they already have your money.
-For a comprehensive list of communication red flags and other warning signs, see our guide on OnlyFans agency red flags.
+If they can’t communicate well when they’re trying to win your business, imagine how they’ll communicate once they have your money.

 Step 4: Ask the Right Questions

-When you get on a call or exchange messages with a prospective agency, these are the questions that separate the legit from the sketchy.
+When you get on a call or start a conversation with a prospective agency, these are the questions that separate the legitimate from the sketchy.

 Questions About Services

-1. “Walk me through exactly what happens in my first 30 days with you.”
+“Walk me through exactly what happens in my first 30 days.”
 A good agency has a clear onboarding process.
-A bad one will give you vague platitudes.
+A bad one gives you platitudes.

-3. “What marketing channels do you use, and what’s your strategy for each?”
-Specifics matter.
+“What marketing channels do you use, and what’s your strategy for each?”
 “We do social media marketing” is not an answer.
+Specifics are.

-4. “How often will I receive performance reports, and what metrics do they include?”
-If they can’t answer this clearly, they probably don’t have a reporting system.
+“How often will I receive performance reports, and what metrics do they include?”
+If they can’t answer this clearly, they probably don’t have a real reporting system.

 Questions About Money

-1. “What’s your commission rate, and what exactly does it cover?”
+“What’s your commission rate, and what exactly does it cover?”
 Get this in writing.
-Every service included in the commission should be explicitly listed.
+Every service included should be explicitly listed.

-2. “Are there any additional fees beyond the commission?”
-Some agencies charge setup fees, marketing budgets, software fees, or other extras on top of commission.
-Know everything you’ll pay.
+“Are there any additional fees beyond the commission?”
+Setup fees, marketing budgets, software charges — know everything you’ll pay before you agree to anything.

-3. “How and when do I get paid?”
-Understand the payment schedule and process.
-For a full breakdown of fair rates, check out our guide on OnlyFans agency commission rates.
+“How and when do I get paid?”
+Understand the payment schedule completely.
+For a full breakdown of fair rates, check our guide on OnlyFans agency commission rates.

 Questions About the Contract

-1. “What’s the contract length, and what are the termination terms?”
-Know exactly how long you’re committed and what it takes to leave.
+“What’s the contract length, and what are the termination terms?”
+Know exactly how long you’re committed and what it actually takes to leave.

-2. “Do you claim any ownership of my content or accounts?”
-The answer should be an emphatic no. If there’s any hesitation, walk away.
+“Do you claim any ownership of my content or accounts?”
+The answer should be an emphatic, immediate no. Any hesitation is your answer.

-3. “Can I have a lawyer review the contract before signing?”
+“Can I have a lawyer review the contract before signing?”
 Any agency that discourages this is hiding something.
-Understanding what constitutes fair OnlyFans agency contracts helps you spot problematic terms before you sign.
+Read our detailed guide on OnlyFans agency contracts before signing anything.

 Questions About Their Team

-1. “Who will be my day-to-day point of contact?”
-You should know the specific person managing your account.
+“Who will be my day-to-day point of contact?”
+You should know the specific person, not “our team.”

-2. “How many other creators does my account manager handle?”
-If they’re managing 50+ creators, you’re not getting personal attention.
+“How many other creators does my account manager handle?”
+If it’s 50+, you’re not getting personal attention.
+You’re getting a slot in a queue.

-3. “What’s your team’s background in the creator economy?”
-Experience matters.
-An agency full of people who’ve never managed a creator account is learning on your dime.
+“What’s your team’s background in the creator economy?”
+An agency whose staff has never actually managed a creator account is learning on your dime.

 Step 5: Verify Everything